Description

 Tried: Treat the entire encrypted flag as one large integer and try to factor n or apply Wiener's theorem

-The server prints n and e=65537, making Wiener's theorem the first RSA instinct, but Wiener requires d < n^0.25, which is not the case here.
-The real vulnerability is not in the key at all - the break comes from per-character determinism, which probing behavior (single vs. multi-character inputs) immediately reveals.
+The server prints n and e=65537, which makes Wiener's the first RSA instinct, but Wiener needs d below n^0.25 and that does not hold here.
+The vulnerability is not in the key at all: it is per-character determinism, which probing single against multi-character inputs reveals immediately.

 Tried: Assume the scramble is XOR or a transposition cipher applied to the full ciphertext bytes, and try known-plaintext XOR recovery

-XOR-based scrambling would let you recover keystream bytes if you know plaintext, but sending a known string and XORing the output with the input produces garbage here because each character is independently RSA-encrypted.
-The telltale sign is that encrypting 'a' twice gives the same block both times - a stream cipher XOR result would not repeat like that.
+XOR-based scrambling would let known plaintext recover keystream bytes, but XORing output against input gives garbage here, because each character is independently RSA-encrypted.
+The tell is that encrypting 'a' twice returns the same block both times; a stream cipher would never repeat like that.

 Learn more